St Ebbe's Church, Oxford: Present day

-St Ebbe's continues to be highly active, with three meetings each Sunday at 9:45, 4:30 and 6:30, with the additional of a fourth 11:45 service during the university term.
+St Ebbe's continues to be highly active, with three meetings each Sunday at 10:00, 4:00 and 6:30.
 There are also a range of mid-week groups and youth work.

 St Ebbe's is within the Conservative Evangelical tradition of the Church of England, and it has passed resolutions to reject the ordination of women and/or female leadership.
-It receives alternative episcopal oversight from the Bishop of Maidstone (currently Rod Thomas).
+It receives alternative episcopal oversight from the Bishop of Ebbsfleet (currently Rob Munro).

 The church has a ministry among the remaining part of the parish, although most of its members live outside the parish.
 The church is a partner church of St Ebbe's Primary School, a school within the parish.